 Nielsen Norman Group suggests that conducting user testing with just five users is effective for identifying usability problems, as each participant plays a significant role in uncovering key insights.
 Conducting user testing boosts the chances of success by ensuring the MVP is easy to use and effectively addresses the needs of the target market.

-Lastly, understanding the type of MVP you're launching—whether it’s a website, app, or landing page—will influence the development timeline and scope.
+Lastly, understanding the type of MVP you’re launching, such as a website, app, or landing page, will significantly influence the development timeline and scope.
 By balancing development quality with customer-centric features, you ensure the MVP is a true reflection of your product's potential, setting the stage for future success.

-Once the MVP development company has finished building the product, the next critical step is to launch it in the market and a successful launch is essential to gather real-world data on the product's performance and its ability to meet the identified user needs.
+Once done with building an mvp, the next critical step is to launch it in the market, and a successful launch is essential to gather real-world data on the product's performance and its ability to meet the identified user needs.

 A successful launch requires a two-pronged approach: comprehensive testing to ensure the MVP's quality and a strategic marketing plan to increase visibility and attract customers.